bruno-orengo/Game-of-Life/README.md

 **Menu Options:**

-`Row Size:` Number of rows.\n
+`Row Size:` Number of rows.\
-`Columns size:` Number of columns.
+`Columns size:` Number of columns.\
-`Rate of new generations:` Rate in which new generations will be created; measured in seconds.\n `Number of generations to be stable:` Sets the amount of generations in which the program will stop if the population remains the same.\n
+`Rate of new generations:` Rate in which new generations will be created; measured in seconds.\
+`Number of generations to be stable:` Sets the amount of generations in which the program will stop if the population remains the same.\
-`Limit generations:` Sets wheter or not to set a max number of generations.\n `Max number of generations:` Sets the max number of generations if the previous option was 'y'.
+`Limit generations:` Sets wheter or not to set a max number of generations.\
+`Max number of generations:` Sets the max number of generations if the previous option was 'y'.

 ## Example